GSG-G8/master-reference/coursebook/week-7/research-afternoon.md

 ### Schemas and relationships
   - What is a schema and why/when would you need one?
   - What are primary keys and why do we need them?
-  - Create a visual representation of a mock schema for a database about GSG code Aacademy, using as many different kinds of relationship as you can.
+  - Create a visual representation of a mock schema for a database about GSG code Academy, using as many different kinds of relationship as you can.
 Explain the logic behind it.

 ### Database setup and maintenance
   - What is a build script and why do you need one? (think ahead to how this might come in useful when working on a project this week)